luxonis/depthai-ros/README.md

 # depthai-ros(Gen2)
 noetic-devel branch also works on melodic(tested).
 Might also work on kinetic too.

-## Dependencies and USB-rules setup
-Install the dependencies described [here](https://docs.luxonis.com/projects/api/en/latest/install/#ubuntu) followed by `python3 -m pip install opencv-python` (This should install C++ lib opencv version greater than 4.0.0 which is required here.

 ## Getting Started

 ### Install Dependencies